FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Experimental Results

 \subsection{Datasets}

 \textbf{X-ray image datasets for tuberculosis classification}.
-We employ the Montgomery County X-ray Set and the Shenzhen Hospital X-ray Set~\cite{candemir2013lung, jaeger2014two, jaeger2013automatic}.
-The Montgomery Set contains 138 frontal chest X-ray images (80 negatives and 58 positives), captured with a Eureka stationary machine (CR) at 4020$\times$4892 or 4892$\times$4020 pixel resolution.
+We assume two separate nodes in the federation: one with the Montgomery County X-ray set and another one with the Shenzhen Hospital X-ray set~\cite{candemir2013lung, jaeger2014two, jaeger2013automatic}.
+The Montgomery Set consists of 138 frontal chest X-ray images (80 negatives and 58 positives), captured with a Eureka stationary machine (CR) at 4020$\times$4892 or 4892$\times$4020 pixel resolution.
 The Shenzhen dataset was collected using a Philips DR Digital Diagnostic system.
 It includes 662 frontal chest X-ray images (326 negatives and 336 positives), with a variable resolution of approximately 3000$\times$3000 pixels.

 \textbf{Skin lesion classification}.
-We employ the ``ISIC 2019'' dataset, which contains 25,331 skin images belonging to nine different diagnostic categories.
-The data provided belongs to three different sources: 1) the BCN20000~\cite{combalia2019bcn20000} dataset, consisting of 19,424 images of skin lesions captured from 2010 to 2016 in the Hospital Clínic in Barcelona; 2) the HAM10000 dataset~\cite{tschandl2018ham10000}, which contains 10,015 skin images collected over a period of 20 years from two different sites, the Department of Dermatology at the Medical University of Vienna, Austria, and the skin cancer practice of Cliff Rosendahl in Queensland, Australia; 3) the MSK4~\cite{codella2018skin} dataset, which is anonymous and includes 819 samples.
-Among all skin lesion classes, we only consider the melanoma class, posing the problem as a binary classification task.\\
+We employ the ISIC 2019 challenge dataset, which contains 25,331 skin images belonging to nine different diagnostic categories.
+In this case, we assume a federation with three nodes as data provided belongs to three different sources: 1) the BCN20000~\cite{combalia2019bcn20000} dataset, consisting of 19,424 images of skin lesions captured from 2010 to 2016 in the Hospital Clínic in Barcelona; 2) the HAM10000 dataset~\cite{tschandl2018ham10000}, which contains 10,015 skin images collected over a period of 20 years from two different sites, the Department of Dermatology at the Medical University of Vienna, Austria, and the skin cancer practice of Cliff Rosendahl in Queensland, Australia; 3) the MSK4~\cite{codella2018skin} dataset, which is anonymous and includes 819 samples.
+Among all skin lesion classes, we only consider the melanoma class, posing the problem as a binary classification task.\\ In all tasks and datasets we adopt 80\% of the available data to train both the privacy-preserving GAN and the classification model, while the remaining 20\% of each dataset is used as test set.
+Test sets are also balanced w.r.t. the label to avoid performance biases due to class imbalance.
+For all tested federated methods (including state-of-the-art ones), model selection is carried out through with 5-fold cross-validation on the training set, as a grid search on number of training rounds, number of rounds per epoch and learning rate.
+For FedProx~\cite{li2020federated}, we also include the $\mu$ hyperparameter.

-In our federated learning framework, we consider two settings: \begin{itemize} \item \emph{non-i.i.d. setting}, the most realistic one, where each dataset is associated to a single node: i.e., two nodes for tuberculosis classification (one with the Montgomery County X-ray Set and the other with the Shenzhen Hospital X-ray set); three nodes for melanoma classification (one with the BCN20000 dataset, one with the HAM10000 dataset and the last one with the MSK4 dataset).
-This setting is intended to test performance under clear data distribution shifts among nodes. \item \emph{i.i.d. setting}, where a single dataset is randomly split and equally-distributed over multiple nodes.
-This setting evaluates how the approach scales with the number of nodes. \end{itemize}